 I ran into Sarah in one of my favorite Facebook groups called Being Boss.
 Her post caught my eye because I saw the word “vegan” and instantly knew I had to connect!
 And I’m so glad I did.
-I’m impressed and inspired by her work and I’m thrilled to feature her in my Vegan Entrepreneurs Series.
+I’m impressed and inspired by her work with The Seasonal Diet and I’m thrilled to feature her in my Vegan Entrepreneurs Series.

 What was your road to veganism like?
 Was there one thing in particular that changed your thinking or was there an evolution?